aigon1989/AXIM/doc/build-osx.md

 staterad/statera-cli binaries are not included in the statera-Qt.app bundle.

-If you are building `staterad` or `statera-qt` for others, your build machine should be set up as follows for mstateraum compatibility:
+If you are building `staterad` or `statera-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: